 6 Solutions When Your Child's Reading Is Not up to Par

-A huge part of at-home learning is knowing how to find the resources you need to help your child.
-So if you are at a loss for how to help boost your child’s reading, here are solutions that have worked time and time again.
+A huge part of homeschooling is knowing how to find the resources you need to help your child.
+So, if you are at a loss for how to help boost your child’s reading, check out the solutions below.
+They have worked time and time again for many parents.

 1. Read Aloud